Welcome to the neighborhood!

 Make your expectations clear.

-Share your expectations and experiences by letting student neighbors know when you need sleep or quiet, and let them know what type of activity or noise could trigger a call from you to the police.
+Share your expectations and experiences by letting neighbors know when you need sleep or quie.
+Let them know what activities or noise level is not appropriate and when you may be prompted to contact police.

 Show what it means to be neighborly.